mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### Using CPU and GPU simultaneously
 For that you need the Modular ai framework: you need graph level xforms and heterogenous compute for that.
 Mojo is one component of that stack that helps author the kernels and make them more portable, but the modular engine provides the "OS" for your heterogenous computer.

+### IOT
+yes, definitely, we want Mojo to go everywhere, and deploying to small devices is part of our design.
+One step at a time though 😀

 ## Modular Inference Engine
 [Official FAQ](https://docs.modular.com/engine/faq.html#do-we-really-need-yet-another-inference-engine)

+### Frameworks
+It’s a unified engine that enables multi-framework support - many users aren’t just using PyTorch (TensorFlow, JAX etc)

+It integrates natively with Mojo 🔥 for a completely new high performance programming model that enables many things outside of just pure model execution performance

 ### Implementation details
 We haven't shared much about how our inference engine works internally yet.